 To create this hybrid workstyle, prominent businesses like Deloitte, KPMG, and the Bank of Montreal are redesigning their offices into a hub-and-spokes form.
 A downsized central office serves larger group meetings, and houses centralized functions like IT and document storage.
 Smaller teams meet at satellite offices or co-working spaces, giving them a shorter commute as well as cheaper office space.
 With a small hub in the expensive downtown real estate market, and less costly spokes in outlying areas, these organizations are seeing valuable cost savings.

 However, hybrid offices do not relieve businesses of the need to build WFH infrastructure.
 To realize the full value of the hybrid workstyle, WFH must be supported with e-devices, software, and most important, data access.
 Sharing physical documents is relatively easy in an office, but often the information in those documents is needed during heads-down WFH.
-Document imaging is an essential part of a hybrid office.
-With imaging, the data contained in physical documents becomes accessible to all team members, searchable for greater efficiency, and secure through multiple layers of redundancy and permissions.
+Document digitization is an essential part of a hybrid office.
+With digitization, the data contained in physical documents becomes accessible to all team members, searchable for greater efficiency, and secure through multiple layers of redundancy and permissions.

 “The office will shift to become less about sitting in a desk all day and more so as a safe place for colleagues to collaborate, engage and interact,” says Todd Burns, President, Project and Development Services, JLL Americas.
 The hybrid office offers the best of both worlds – the productivity and employee satisfaction of WFH, and the cost savings of downsized offices.
-But only if the WFH infrastructure, including document imaging, is supported and maintained.
+But only if the WFH infrastructure, including document digitization, is supported and maintained.

 Photo © Monkey Business / AdobeStock